Waziup/WaziGate/docs/Apps.md

 WaziApps
 ========

-**Note:** If you wanna learn how to develop and App for WaziGate please headover to the free online course that specificly designed for this purpose: https://www.waziup.io/courses/waziapps/
+**Note:** If you wanna learn how to develop and App for WaziGate please head over to the free online course that specifically designed for this purpose: https://www.waziup.io/courses/waziapps/

 _This document explains how the App mechanism works in the WaziGate firmware which can be used for further development._

 Apps are stored in `~/waziup-gateway/apps/<org>/<appName>` and managed by `wazigate-edge` service whose repo is here: https://github.com/Waziup/wazigate-edge/
-Under the `api` fodler there is a file called `apps.go` which provides a set of APIs for managing the Apps.
+Under the `api` folder there is a file called `apps.go` which provides a set of APIs for managing the Apps.

 -----------------------------